MingliZhang/hdxMobile/README.md

 1. Comming Soon!
 Hopefully...

-## Build
+## Build For Production

 ### Andriod

 The process is described throughly [here](https://youtu.be/A3--3Ozxz6o).
 Some of the steps mentioned only needs to be done once.

-1. Go to the android directory.
-The following command must be run there.
-2. run the command `./gradlew bundleRelease` and wait for the build to finish.
-3.
+1. Change version number in the package.json file first.
+2. Run `react-native-version --never-amend`, this command should update all of the version numbers in the repo and increment the versionCode.
+3. cd into the android directory using the command `cd android`.
+4. Build the app using the command `./gradlew bundleRelease`.
+This might take a while to complete depending on your hardware and current usage.
+5. Locate the new .aab file under `android/app/build/outputs/bundle/release`.
+It should named as app-release.aab and.
+6. Upload the aab file into google play console.

 ### IOS